History of Chinese Australians

-The history of Chinese Australians possibly predates the arrival of James Cook in the eighteenth century.
-Chinese Australians are the oldest continuous immigrant group to Australia after those from the British Isles.
-Significant Chinese emigration only began in earnest after the discovery of gold and the subsequent gold rushes in Australia.
+The history of Chinese after those from the British Isles.
+Significant Chinese emigration only began in earnest after the discovery of gold and the sequent gold rushes in Australia.
 This migration shaped and influenced Australian policies on immigration for over a century.
-Despite facing societal discrimination and restrictive immigration policies, Australians of Chinese descent have made a substantial contribution to the culture and history of the country.

 Earliest Chinese contact with Australia: pre-1848

-Though some have theorised that northern Aboriginal Australians had dealings with ethnic Chinese traders, the vast majority state that they interacted indirectly via trepanging.
+Some have speculated that northern Aboriginal Australians had dealings with Indonesian traders and so may have had some indirect interaction with Chinese traders in the trepanging market.
 The first recorded link between China and Australia occurred during the establishment of the Colony of New South Wales.
 Three ships of the First Fleet, Scarborough, Charlotte and Lady Penrhyn, after depositing their convicts in the colony, sailed for Canton with the intent to purchase tea and other Chinese goods to sell on their return to Britain.
 The Bigge Report attributed the high level of tea drinking to 'the existence of an intercourse with China from the foundation of the Colony ...'
 Many East India Company ships used Australia as a port of call on their trips to and from buying tea from China.
 These ships carried some ethnic Chinese sailors, and some historians have raised the possibility that they chose to disembark in the port of Sydney to start a new life in the colony.
 In 1818, John Shying who was born in Guangzhou (Canton) in 1798 had arrived and after a period of working as a farmer, in 1829, he became the publican of The Lion in Parramatta.
 John Macarthur, a prominent pastoralist, employed three Chinese workers on his estates in the 1820s, though his records may well have neglected others.